-Infertility (defined as the inability to get pregnant after one year of unprotected sex) can befall a couple when an issue arises with the above natural processes.
-Increasingly, couples are turning to IVF clinics in Mexico and IVF clinics in Guadalajara to ensue in vitro fertilization.
+Infertility is defined as the inability to get pregnant after one year of unprotected sex.
+Increasingly, more and more couples are turning to IVF clinics in Puerto Vallarta to overcome infertility using the most advanced IVF treatments.

-The in vitro fertilization IVF in Mexico procedure is one of the most popular forms of assisted reproductive technology (ART).
+Mexico is one of the most popular destinations for assisted reproductive technology (ART).
 It is the method of combining a sperm and an egg outside of the body; inside a culture dish in a laboratory.
-Doctors in Mexico can bypass common causes of male and female infertility and help individuals achieve their ultimate goal of pregnancy.
+With the expert guidance of fertility doctors in Mexico, it is possible to overcome male and female infertility and achieve the ultimate goal of pregnancy.

-IVF is a very expressive and encompassing journey combining technical, controlled and progression in stages including:
+With high-fertility success rates in Mexico, fertility patients traveling to Mexico find very expressive and encompassing journeys combining technical, controlled and progression in stages:

 - Controlled ovarian stimulation with fertility drugs or hormones to produce more eggs